Hi. You’re in the right spot.

 Slider bars for auto compression.
 Drag to choose your time allocation, then fill in the most important content within that constraint.
 It would be choppy and imperfect.
 And full of signal.

 — NBA game | 1 minute to 150 minutes“See Eugene Wei's incredible blog Remains of the Day for more on this topic.
-Specifically Beware the lessons of growing up Galapagos and Compress to Impress.
+Specifically Beware the lessons of

 — book | 1 page to 1,000 pages